JamesKyburz/dynamodb-logs/README.md

 By using DynamoDB with [Dynamodb Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) we can build append only logs.

+Although we cannot implement a strict append only log, we can order log items by when they are written.

+We can also use [Atomic Counters](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters) to make sure each log item has a unique log sequence number.

 - Logs are saved in DynamoDB.
 - Publish / Subscribe changes using [EventBridge](https://aws.amazon.com/eventbridge/).